miasantomauro/mia-isp-spring-2021/crypto/README.md

 - ns test
 - ns fixed test
 - reflect test
+  - TypeError: r is undefined (viz)
 - blanchet test
 - blanchet corrected (?) test
 - or (?) test
 - multi-data (?) test
 - documentation in this file
+- document predicates (temporary? wellformed? can we rename the former to something meaningful?)
 - fully migrate tests and docs to Forge repo